-First, let me say WELCOME and thanks for stopping by.
-I hope that you are a little curious about me and what I do and that you will reach out so that I have the opportunity to get to know YOU as well.
+First, let me say welcome and thanks for stopping by.
+I hope that you will stay a while.
+DIG IN… Maybe you will find yourself a little curious about me and what I do.
+I hope that you will reach out so that I have the opportunity to get to know YOU as well.

 This blog has been an on again, off again space for a long time now.
 I trust that you have found it in God’s timing.
 His is always better than mine.
 It’s a place where I will share my passions, my hopes, my dreams and yes even my failures.